reactjs/react.dev/src/content/learn/reusing-logic-with-custom-hooks.md

 1. **React component names must start with a capital letter,** like `StatusBar` and `SaveButton`.
 React components also need to return something that React knows how to display, like a piece of JSX.
 2. **Hook names must start with `use` followed by a capital letter,** like [`useState`](/reference/react/useState) (built-in) or `useOnlineStatus` (custom, like earlier on the page).
 Hooks may return arbitrary values.

-This convention guarantees that you can always look at a component and know where its state, Effects, and other React features might "hide".
-For example, if you see a `getColor()` function call inside your component, you can be sure that it can't possibly contain React state inside because its name doesn't start with `use`.
+This convention guarantees that you can always look at a component and know where its State, Effects, and other React features might "hide".
+For example, if you see a `getColor()` function call inside your component, you can be sure that it can't possibly contain React State inside because its name doesn't start with `use`.
 However, a function call like `useOnlineStatus()` will most likely contain calls to other Hooks inside!

 <Note>